Matt Olson Player Props: Braves vs. Athletics

 - Olson is batting .238 with 10 doubles, a triple, 17 home runs and 38 walks.

-- He has hit a home run in 27.8% of his games this season, and 7% of his trips to the dish.
+- He has hit a long ball in 27.3% of his games this season, and 6.9% of his trips to the plate.

-- Olson has had an RBI in 25 games this season (46.3%), including 11 multi-RBI outings (20.4%).
-He has also driven home three or more of his team's runs in five contests.
+- Olson has had at least one RBI in 45.5% of his games this year (25 of 55), with more than one RBI 11 times (20.0%).
+He has also accounted for three or more of his team's runs in five contests.

-- In 33 of 54 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.